cryptocopycats/awesome-cryptokitties-bubble/README.md

 > -- [Justin Poirier](https://twitter.com/tokenizedcap/status/938460753589424128)

-> 3 days of up and 19 days of down down down..
+> 3 days of up and 19 days of down down down...
 And the 3 up days were right at the start.
 Yeah, looking real good.
 >
 > Nobody wants to pay $300 for a hexadecimal string.
 That's LITERALLY all you’re buying.
 > All the website does is display a picture of a cat.
 You're paying hundreds of dollars for a picture of a cat.